-- ► move or copy Blocks by dragging them with the mouse, or pasting Blocks to another page or open document - duplicate Blocks on one or more pages of the same document using standard copy/ paste operations - ► export Blocks to a new file (with empty pages) or to an existing document (apply the Blocks to existing pages)

-► import Blocks from another document
+- move or copy Blocks by dragging them with the mouse, or pasting Blocks to another page or open document - duplicate Blocks on one or more pages of the same document using standard copy/ paste operations - export Blocks to a new file (with empty pages) or to an existing document (apply the Blocks to existing pages) - ► import Blocks from another document

 In order to update the page contents while maintaining Block definitions you can replace the underlying page(s) while keeping the Blocks.
-Use Tools, Organize Pages, Replace (Acrobat DC) or Tools, Pages, Replace (Acrobat X/XI) for this purpose.
+Use Tools, Organize Pages, Replace for this purpose.

-Moving and copying Blocks.
-You can relocate Blocks or create copies of Blocks by selecting one or more Blocks and dragging them to a new location while pressing the Ctrl key (on Windows) or Alt key (on macOS).
-The mouse cursor will change while this key is pressed.
-A copied Block has the same properties as the original Block, with the exception of its name and position which will automatically be adjusted in the new Block.
+Copying Blocks.
+You can copy Blocks by selecting one or more Blocks and dragging them to a new location while pressing the Ctrl key (on Windows) or Alt key (on macOS).
+The accelerator keys are configurable (see Section 13.3.5, "Customizing the Block Plugin User Interface with XML", page 345).
+The mouse cursor changes while this key is pressed.
+A copied Block has the same properties as the original Block with the exception of its name and position which are automatically adjusted in the new Block.